|A teacher should teach what is new by resurrecting what is old.|

 Most people today never become truly educated — even if they graduate from college.
 Colleges today emphasize vocational training instead of education in the humanities.
 Even students who focus on the humanities usually acquire only specialized knowledge, not broad education.

 This book brings together the various branches of the humanities — literature, history, philosophy, psychology, religion, etc. — and combines them into a unified whole.
 It introduces you to the classics of many different fields, and it also introduces you to the people who created those classics.
-Thus, you’ll become acquainted with the classics in an intimate, personal way; you’ll feel that you can reach out and shake hands with writers from previous centuries.
-Reading this book is like traveling to a foreign country — the country of literature and ideas and the classics.

 Chapter 1, “Philosophy,” describes the Philosophy of Today, a philosophy that relies on intuition rather than reason, feelings rather than logic, and dreams rather than syllogisms.
 The Philosophy of Today takes a non-rational approach, and also believes that reality itself is non-rational, hence it’s receptive to the occult.
 The Philosophy of Today is influenced not by the rational philosophers of ancient Greece, but by Eastern philosophy, by Jungian psychology, and by sages from all cultures.
 The Philosophy of Today is spiritual as well as intellectual.
 While the Philosophy of Today is first discussed in Chapter 1, later chapters explore it further; for example, Chapter 12, “Physics,” shows that the Philosophy of Today is consistent with modern physics.